lasanthamudalige/typing-speed-test-app/README.md

 * [Usage](#usage)

 ## General info
-Using start button user can start to type top paragraph and after the countdown it will show how many words and characters user typed.
+User can test how many words and character he/she can type in a minute.

 ## Technologies
 Project is created with: